Chinedu26/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays the last ten lines of a file
 A script that displays the first ten lines of a file
-A script that displays the third line of a specified file
+A script that displays the third line of a specified file A script that creates a file with the text best school